dgbeale/froggit/step-03/README.md

         frog.frame = 1
      frog.image = "frog" + str(frog.frame)
 ```
-3. Now we need to call this function, so add this to the first line in the update function
+3. Now we need to call the new hop function, so add this as the first line in the update function
 ```
      frog_hop()
 ```